Wenjing-1225/ELEC0138_Group8/README.md

 ## Overview

-This project aims to analyze and address security and privacy challenges in a web-based app (File Upload App) by applying threat modeling and mitigation methods.
+This project aims to analyze and address Security and Privacy challenges in a web-based app (File Upload App) by applying threat modeling and mitigation methods.

 Several cyber attacks targeting common vulnerabilities are designed and implemented.
-Also, relevant mitigation measures are also presented.
+Also, relevant mitigation measures are presented.

 A vedio presentation of this project can be seen: